-Run the outdoor unit in low stage cooling mode for 10 minutes until refrigerant pressures stabilize.
+Run the unit on low stage cooling for 10 minutes until refrigerant pressures stabilize.
 Use the following guidelines and methods to check unit operation and ensure that the refrigerant charge is within limits.

-Note: Charge the unit on low stage.
+NOTE: Charge the unit on low stage.

-- Purge the gauge lines and connect the service gauge manifold to the base valve service ports. - 2.
-Clamp a pipe clamp thermometer on the liquid line near the liquid line service valve. - a.
+- 1. Purge the gauge lines and connect the service gauge manifold to the base valve service ports. - 2.
+Clamp a pipe clamp thermometer on the liquid line near the liquid line service valve and 4-6" from the compressor on the suction line. - a.
 Ensure the thermometer makes adequate contact to obtain the best possible readings. - b.
-The temperature read with the thermometer should be lower than the saturated condensing temperature. - The difference between the measured saturated condensing temperature and the liquid line temperature is the liquid Subcooling value. - 4.
-TXV-based systems should have a Subcooling value of 6°F +/-1°F. - 5.
-Add refrigerant to increase Subcooling and remove refrigerant to decrease Subcooling.
+The temperature read with the thermometer should be lower than the saturated condensing temperature.